docutils/docutils/sandbox/README.txt

 Other Sandbox Projects
 ----------------------

+See the `sandbox/`_ directory for a complete list.

+* Many Sandbox projects, are sorted into the `Docutils Link List`_.

 * `<code-block-directive>`_ contains documentation, reasoning and
   experimental code for support of syntax highlight in docutils.

 * `<latex-variants>`_ is a place to try out and discuss variants of the latex2e writer.

-* `<rst2pdf>`_ is a front end for the generation of PDF documents from a reStructuredText source in one step cleaning up intermediate files.

-For other sandbox projects, please see the `Docutils Link List`_.

 .. _Docutils Link List: http://docutils.sf.net/docs/user/links.html